2020PB/police-brutality/CONTRIBUTING.md

 To contribute to the incident reports, you will need to identify events where police used excessive force or abused their power during the George Floyd protests.

+**Note:** We do not doxx anyone, including police officers, unless it's linking to a news article with officially recognized information.
+If you'd like to give us doxxing information, message the mods of the reddit and we'll file that information which we can provide privately to relevant parties.
+We want to avoid being the cause of a witch hunt.

 People have been regularly posting evidence to the following sources:
 - [our subreddit /r/2020PoliceBrutality](https://www.reddit.com/r/2020PoliceBrutality/)
 - [/r/Bad_Cop_No_Donut subreddit](https://www.reddit.com/r/Bad_Cop_No_Donut/)